Ten farmers produce and sell 9,000 pounds of specialty mushrooms over 30 weeks, generating $108,000 in

 and other extension departments helped recruit farmers through their newsletters.
 Recruitment was also done

 through social media outreach.
 The first two specialty mushroom cultivation guidebooks were published in Oct 2019 to further recruit and offer clarity on methods of cultivation.
+Applications were assessed and given feedback and 15 farmers were selected to continue with the project.

 a.
 Mushroom Life Cycle.
 Understanding the life cycle as it pertains to cultivation.